joebro1907/poliastro/README.md

   poliastro comes from Polimi, which is the shortened name of the Politecnico di Milano, see the [acknowledgement from the original author]. *Grazie mille!*

-* **Can I suggest new features for poliastro?**

-  Sure, [open an issue] so we can discuss future feature additions!
-  I'm a begginer in Python, but that's what github is for: collaboration and improvement :)

 * **What's the future of the project?**